 The first line in online security for accountancy organisations is having a robust password policy.
 The days of having your pet’s name or your favourite TV show as a password are far behind us as they are too easy for the cybercriminals to crack.

-Every organisation has its own policy on passwords but as a general rule they should be:
+Every organisation has their own policy on passwords but as a general rule they should be:

 - More than eight characters long.